backdrop-contrib/menu_link_weight/README.md

 # Menu Link Weight

+If you have ever been annoyed by adding a menu item on a node form and then you had to go to admin/structure/menu/manage/main-menu to reorder the (sub-)items then Menu Link Weight is for you.

-This module replaces the standard numeric weight dropdown widget for menu links in the node form with a tabledrag widget that lists all children for the selected parent.
+This module replaces the standard numeric weight widget for menu links in the node form with a tabledrag widget that lists all children for the selected parent.
+Just drag and drop the order you need.

 ## Installation